It's not a hunch, it's research.

-In my five-year study of the daily habits of the rich and poor, one statistic that I found very interesting related to job satisfaction.
+In my five-year study of the daily habits of the rich and poor, one statistic that I found very interesting related to loving your job.
 Eighty-six percent of the wealthy indicated that they liked their job, while 7 percent indicated that they loved their job.

 How about the poor?
-Ninety-seven percent of the poor indicated that they did not like their job and 58 percent indicated that they hated their job.
+Ninety-seven percent of the poor indicated that they did not like their job.
+About 58 percent indicated that they hated their job.

 But, while those statistics are interesting, what I found even more interesting was how this affected their wealth or poverty.
 Those wealthy 7 percent who loved their job had a net liquid worth that was more than twice that of the wealthy who merely liked their job.